Probing initial isocurvature perturbation with 21cm one-point statistics: Cosmological 21cm signal

 \subsection{Fisher forecast}

 The Fisher matrix plays a crucial role in parameter estimation by quantifying the curvature of the likelihood surface around the maximum likelihood point.
+Our Fisher analysis is intentionally restricted to one-point statistics, namely the variance and skewness as functions of redshift.
+We therefore do not include the full 21-cm power spectrum in the Fisher matrix in this work.
+The reason is that the aim of this paper is to quantify the constraining power of one-point statistics alone.
 The components of the Fisher matrix are defined as:

 where \( \mathcal{L}(\mathbf{\theta}) \) represents the likelihood function of the model parameters \( \mathbf{\theta} \).
 According to the Cramér-Rao theorem, the inverse of the Fisher matrix sets a lower bound on the covariance of any unbiased estimator of \( \mathbf{\theta} \).
 This inverse, therefore, establishes a theoretical limit on the precision with which model parameters can be estimated from future observational data \citep{2009arXiv0906.4123C,Verde2010}.